 Though this may be a more expensive option, it might save you money in the long run as you can avoid other health issues that can come out of poor dental care.

 You may be wondering where you can find affordable dental care for dogs.
 Ensure that you do your research and visit a trusted veterinarian.

 Dental Care for Dogs Shouldn't Be Ruff

 We all want the very best for our dogs, and that includes the best dental hygiene.
 Dental care for dogs is preventative and should be taken seriously.
-Ensure that you create a cleaning routine at home by brushing your dog's teeth, providing nutritious food and treats, and visiting your veterinarian at least once a year.
+Ensure that you create a cleaning routine at home by brushing your dog's teeth, providing nutritious food for total body health, and visiting your veterinarian at least once a year.